darkmatter2222/HomeAutomation-DNN/README.md

   - 1 Thermastat (2x sensors) (Climate control)
   - 5 Smoke/CO (Info)  (not yet available in Nest Device Access?)

+Due to the nature of Nest Event Image avaibility (expires in 30 seconds), this service also downloads the image and writes to local directory:camera:

 :warning:IMPORTANT: This number of events does not charge me anything in GCP.
 Your milage may vary.:warning:
 I had trouble finding information on how to do all this, below are some step-by-step instructions to get you here:
   - Create GCP Account [here](https://cloud.google.com/)